shimizukawa/rst2textile/README.rst

    rst::

       #.
 An item in an enumerated (ordered) list xxxxxxx
       #.
 Another item in an enumerated list yyyyyy

          #.
 Another level in an enumerated list vvvvvvvv
+         #.
+Another level in an enumerated list vvvvvvvv

    textile::

       1. An item in an enumerated (ordered) list xxxxxxx
       2. Another item in an enumerated list yyyyyy
          1. Another level in an enumerated list vvvvvvvv
+         2. Another level in an enumerated list vvvvvvvv

 Blockquotes
 ------------